-defining how ITS is currently understood, (2) listing some of more prominent applications and services of ITS, (3) proposing an application-centric framework for ITS that will serve as the basis for the survey, and (4) identifying basic tasks that are used as building blocks by ITS applications.
+ITS is a relatively recent- but fast-evolving area and has been attracting considerable attention from the research and practitioner communities.
+This section provides an overview of ITS, including: (1) defining how ITS is currently understood, (2) listing some of more prominent applications and services of ITS, (3) proposing an application-centric framework for ITS that will serve as the basis for the survey, and (4) identifying basic tasks that are used as building blocks by ITS applications.

-2.1 Working Definition of ITS
+A. Working Definition of ITS

-Even though ITS is a relatively recent term, its definition has been evolving ever since it was first proposed in the 90's [15].
+Even though ITS is a relatively recent term, its definition has been evolving ever since it was first proposed in the 90's [14].
 Stakeholders tend to have different but not disassociated views of what ITS means.
-The U.S. Department of Transportation (DOT), for example, defines ITS as a mean to achieve safety and mobility in surface transportation through the application of information and communication technologies [16].
-In this case, surface transportation refers to transportation by roads, rail, or water and excludes air transporta-The European Union (EU) uses a simition. lar definition but limits surface transportation to transportation by roads [17].
-This focus on surface transportation can be explained by the distinct characteristics of aerial, marine, and terrestrial transportation in terms of several aspects, including usage and security [18].
+The U.S. Department of Transportation (DOT), for example, defines ITS as a mean to achieve safety and mobility in surface transportation through the application of information and communication technologies [15].
+In this case, surface transportation refers to transportation by roads, rail, or water and excludes air transportation.
+The European Union (EU) uses a similar definition but limits surface transportation to transportation by roads [16].
+This focus on surface transportation can be explained by the distinct characteristics of aerial, marine, and terrestrial transportation in terms of several aspects, including usage and security [17].